mSadeghfallahi/ToDoList_App/README.md

 A CLI-based To-Do list application with project/task management, auto-close overdue tasks, structured exceptions, and comprehensive logging.

+> ⚠️ DEPRECATION NOTICE: The interactive CLI is deprecated and will be removed on or after the date specified in `Config.CLI_DEPRECATION_DATE` (default: 2026-01-01).
+We recommend migrating to the HTTP API.
+See `docs/migration-guide.md` for a step-by-step guide.

 ## Quick Setup

 **Prerequisites:** Python 3.8+, Poetry, Docker